Skip to main content

 • If PTP does not work: Check whether the bill is high because of assessed value, local charges, or a recent move.
 Those problems may have different fixes.

-• If you are over the income limit: PTP may be closed to you, but the Homeowners’ Exemption, a value appeal, and local senior parcel-tax exemptions may still be available.
+• If you are over the income limit: PTP may be closed to you, but the homeowners’ exemption, a value appeal, and local senior parcel-tax exemptions may still be available.

 • If a reverse mortgage blocks PTP: Focus on other relief.
-The PTP rules are clear that a reverse mortgage makes the home ineligible.
+PTP rules are clear that a reverse mortgage makes the home ineligible.

 • If you cannot stay in the home long-term: A move using Proposition 19 may be safer than falling deeper behind on taxes, insurance, and repairs.